logo

 I’d tried to get a job down there when I was fourteen, just after my dad died, but they wouldn’t have it; they drew the line at kids working down there.

-The last year, we had been squatting where we could.
+The last year, we had been squatting wherever we could.
 Pawning our belongings just to get food and medicine.
 The last few weeks, I had been begging and raiding the trash just to try and survive.

 I shoved my hands in my pockets in an attempt to keep warm; my feet were wet and cold thanks to the holes in my shoes.
 I should probably have looked for another squat.
 It was beginning to rain again.